schleidl/schleidl.github.io/drafts/2024-08-23-ai-supported-micro-controler-code-transformation.markdown

 While challenges remain, particularly in processing and interpreting specialized code, my solution demonstrates how AI can assist in navigating and understanding automotive software.

 This project opens the door to further enhancements, such as incorporating more sophisticated models or expanding the system to handle multiple files and more complex queries.
 As AI continues to evolve, its role in software development, particularly in specialized domains like automotive systems, will only become more significant.

-Do you have suggestions or questions about using AI for code retrieval and migration?
-We'd love to hear from you in the comments!